abhay-prashar/Chalkpad-Pro-Attendance-Tracker/README.md

 **Chalkpad Pro Attendance Tracker** is a powerful and privacy-friendly **Chrome extension** designed to help **Chitkara University** students track and manage their **attendance** directly from the **Chalkpad Pro portal**.

 > 🔍 Ideal for students following the 75% attendance rule at Chitkara.
+NOTE: **Currently changed for 85% attendane rule..**

 ---